Trump: U.S. may give farmers more aid until trade deals 'kick in'

 Trump is seeking re-election in the Nov.
 3 presidential election.
 Farmers form a key part of his electoral base, but they have been badly bruised by low commodity prices and Trump’s tit-for-tat tariff dispute with China.

-The White House declined to comment.
-The Department of Agriculture and the U.S. Trade Representative’s office did not immediately respond to requests for comment.
+The White House, the Department of Agriculture and the U.S. Trade Representative’s office all declined to comment.

 Last month, Trump signed a trade deal with Canada and Mexico into law, along with a separate Phase 1 accord with China that went into effect in mid-February.